By Mary DeLorenzo, School Psychologist

 Earlier in the year, Environmental Science students identified plastic pollution in the oceans as an urgent and particularly troubling environmental issue, with multiple students delivering projects on plastic pollution, the North Pacific garbage patch, and alternative ways to dispose of or recycle plastic trash.
 In preparation for the art project, students found the number of plastic bags one community could easily accumulate staggering.

-The weather is finally warmer and our calendars are full this month with all the end of school year activities.
-This is especially true for me as my four children graduate (a daughter from college and triplets from high school) and I am looking to Mindfulness as a way to stay focused and calm ….
-I am trying!
+By Mary DeLorenzo, School Psychologist—The weather is finally warmer and our calendars are full this month with all the end of school year activities.
+This is especially true for me as my four children graduate (a daughter from college and triplets from high school) and I am looking to Mindfulness as a way to stay focused and calm … I am trying!

 Going for a walk is an excellent way to calm the mind.
 “Walking in green spaces enhances mood and holds our attention while at the same time allows for reflection “ (Jenny Roe from Heriot-Watt University in the UK).
 According to a University of Washington study, spending time in nature helps to conquer mental fatigue and may boost cognitive functioning.